AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/cfg-data-rechecks.md

 zendesk_id: 360016506452
 ---

 In a database table, there can be data columns with changeable values.
-For example, in an **orders** table there might be a column called **status**.
-When an order is initially written to the database, the status column might contain the value "pending."
-The order will then be replicated in your [Data Warehouse](../data-warehouse-mgr/tour-dwm.md) with this "pending" value.
+For example, in an _orders)_ table there might be a column called **status**.
+When an order is initially written to the database, the status column might contain the value _pending_.
+The order will then be replicated in your [Data Warehouse](../data-warehouse-mgr/tour-dwm.md) with this _pending_ value.

 Order statuses can change, though - they will not always be in a pending status.
-Eventually it could become "complete" or "cancelled."
+Eventually it could become _complete_ or _cancelled_.
 To ensure that your Data Warehouse syncs this change, the column will need to be rechecked for new values.

 How does this fit in with the [replication methods](../data-warehouse-mgr/cfg-replication-methods.md) we discussed?
 The processing of rechecks varies based on the chosen replication method.
 The Modified\_At replication method is the best choice for processing changing values, as rechecks do not have to be configured.
 The Auto-Incrementing Primary Key and Primary Key Batch Monitoring methods require recheck configuration.